iota-community/one-command-tangle/README.md

 Compass uses a pre-built [Merkle tree](https://docs.iota.works/docs/the-tangle/0.1/concepts/the-coordinator#milestones) (in the `layers` directory) with a depth of 20.
 This Merkle tree is large enough for Compass to send milestones for over a year at 30-second intervals.

 **Warning:** The purpose of this application is to allow you to quickly set up a test IOTA network.
-To do so, this application uses a public Merkle tree.
+To do so, this application uses a pre-calculated Merkle tree.
 As a result, you should use this application only for testing.
 Do not expose this network to the Internet!

 ## Dependencies